 St Paul's Institute

-Located within the City of London, St Paul's Institute seeks to foster an informed Christian response to the most urgent ethical and spiritual issues of our times: financial integrity, economic theory, and the meaning of the common good.
+Located within the City of London, St Paul's Institute seeks to foster an informed Christian response to the most urgent ethical and spiritual issues of our times: equality, stewardship and the meaning of the common good.

 St Paul's Institute has a vacancy for a Senior Researcher.
 More »

 On the 22 March 2017 we ran a virtual event showcasing new videos, articles, images and more to celebrate World Water Day.
 More »

 Today, on World Water Day, we are holding a virtual event.
 We will be releasing new items each half hour throughout the day using the hashtag #JustWater17.
 More »

 Join the team at St Paul's Institute and help run our world-class programme of events.
 More »

 On Tuesday 21 February, a small group of us were fortunate enough to spend the evening in conversation on career change with journalist Lucy Kellaway.
 More »

 by Anna Laycock